Comanche County, Oklahoma: Law and government

 Comanche County has a county commission comprising three members elected by district.
 Commissioners from each district serve four-year staggered terms in partisan elections.
 Boundaries are set once every 10 years following the federal census.
 The Board is responsible for inspecting and approving county programs and facilities, supervise the performance county officials, maintaining the county infrastructure, as well as overseeing the financial affairs of the county.
 In 2011, the commissioners were District 1 Gail Turner, District 2 Ron Kirby, and District 3 Don Hawthorne.
 In addition to the county commissioners, other elected county officials include: District Attorney, County Sheriff, Treasurer, Assessor, County Clerk, and Court clerk.

 At the federal level, Lawton lies in Oklahoma 4th Congressional district, represented by Tom Cole.
-In the State Senate, the county is represented by District 31 (Don Barrington) and 32 (Randy Bass).
+In the State Senate, the county is represented by District 31 (Don Barrington) and 32 (Dusty Deevers).
 In the House, District 50 (Dennis Johnson), 62 (T.W.
 Shannon), 63 (Don Armes), 64 (Ann Coody), 65 (Joe Dorman) covers the county.